haakco/deploying-laravel-app/Stage_1/README.md

 We'll put this script into the ```files``` directory at ```roles/postgresql/files/createDb.sh```

-In ansible we will copy this file over to the server making it executable.
-We'll then run it with the variables to create the db and user.
+In Ansible, we will copy this file over to the server, making it executable.
+We'll then run it with the variables to create the DB and user.

 Bellow are the steps to take.
 ```yaml